 There are no age or health restrictions or limitations.
 In clinical studies there have been no adverse reactions, injuries, disabilities or known side effects.
 As you may know, the use of the medication available today for treatment of fungus toenails, carries with it possible systemic involvement (commonly the liver and kidney).
 This laser does not!
 The laser is safe for nursing mothers and patients on blood thinners, but may not work on those with severe psoriasis, lichen plantis or a history of melanoma.

-The consultation is usually just a short visit with the doctor to diagnoses whether or not you actually have toenail fungus and to discuss treatment options.
+The consultation is usually just a short visit with the doctor to diagnose whether or not you actually have toenail fungus and to discuss any treatment options.

-If you decide that laser therapy is for you, the procedure can often be performed that day.
-In order for this to be available for you, you must remove your toenail polish at least 24 hours in advance and wash your feet thoroughly prior to coming for your consultation.
-(Toenail polish remover is flammable and can cause sparking from the laser which can harm your toes!)
+Patients must remove their toenail polish at least 72 hours in advance and wash their feet thoroughly prior to coming for your laser treatment.
+Note: toenail polish remover is flammable and can cause sparking from the laser which can harm your toes!

-The procedure takes about 20 minutes and you can resume normal activity right after the therapy.
-Toenail polish can be applied immediately, but it is recommended to take a two week polish holiday if you can.
+The procedure takes about 20-30 minutes and you can resume normal activity right after the therapy.
+Toenail polish can be applied immediately, but it is recommended to take a two week polish break if you can.

-You will receive a home care kit after your procedure.
-This will include a topical anti-fungal that you will use on the skin of your feet and in between your toes (not on your nails) for two weeks after the procedure.
-It will also include a fungicide for your shoes to be used once a week until your nails have grown out, and a one month supply of a biotin supplement which helps your nails grow faster.
-Refills can be obtained at Healthy Steps.
-It is recommended to continue taking the biotin vitamin supplement until your nails grow out completely.
+You will receive after care supplies to use at home after your procedure.
+These supplies may include a topical anti-fungal to use on your toenails for two weeks after the procedure.
+It may also include a fungicide for your shoes to be used until your nails have grown out and a vitamin supplement to help your nails grow faster.
+It is recommended to continue taking the vitamin supplement until your nails grow out completely.

-An alternative to the Mycomist anti-fungal for your shoes is Steri-Shoe which is a UV light sterilizer that you put in your shoes.
+An alternative to the fungicide for your shoes is ShoeZap, which is a UV light sterilizer that you put in your shoes.
 These are available at Healthy Steps and the bulb usually lasts for at least a year.

-1. If you get regular pedicures, bring your own instruments or go to a spa that sterilizes their instruments in an autoclave (like our spa, Health Steps).
+- If you get regular pedicures, bring your own instruments or go to a spa that sterilizes their instruments in an autoclave.

-3. We also recommend you regularly clean your shoes with an antibacterial with an antifungal like Mycomist at least once a week and dry them with a hairdryer.
-Using a Steri-shoe sterilizer is a good alternative.
+- We also recommend you regularly clean your shoes with an antifungal at least once a week and dry them with a hairdryer.
+Using a ShoeZap sterilizer is a good alternative.